 1. Development of the Visitor GUI should pay cognizance to the Requirements detailed in Section 4.2 below.

-2. Requirement 4.1.5 is a stretch target and should be implemented only when all other requirements have been met.
+2. Requirements 4.1.9 and onwards are stretch (optional) targets and should be implemented only when all other requirements have been met.

 Software Requirements for the Staff Display

+None of the requirements in this section are applicable to the Open University project, and these have been marked in italic for clarity.

-.Table 4 shows the Functional Requirements for the GUI to be provided for WMT staff.
+Table 4 shows the Functional Requirements for the GUI to be provided for WMT staff.

 Table 4: Staff GUI Functional Requirements